-Click here to go to Atlanta’s “Respond to Data Request” page of Portfolio Manager to submit your 2015 benchmarking data.
-Click here to submit your 2014 benchmarking data.
+The links below will guide you to Atlanta’s “Respond to Data Request” page on Portfolio Manager to submit benchmarking data.

 Please follow the steps outlined below to send your Portfolio Manager data to the City of Atlanta.

-Step 1 – Run a data quality check.
+Run a data quality check.
 Click on the “Summary” tab for your property.
 Under “Data Quality for this Property”, click the “Check Data Quality” button.
-Run the check for the year ending “December 2015.”
+Run the check for the year ending “December 2016.” and/or the year ending in “December 2017”.
 The data checker will identify any potential problems in the data you entered.

 A common first-time error is “Less than 12 Full Calendar Months of Bills.”
-Revisit the identified meter and make sure all of 2015 is covered, with no gaps.
+Revisit the identified meter and make sure all of the calendar year is covered, with no gaps.

 For other common errors, you can check the Portfolio Manager FAQ at portfoliomanager.energystar.gov/pm/help.